houmanhafez/houmanhafez/README.md

 # About Me:
-- I'm currently working on an Expense Tracking App with Django
+- I'm a 20 year old Software Dev with a few years of experience
-- Looking to collaborate on it to learn even more<br>
+- Currently doing an Apprenticeship in NRW, Germany
-- I'm a Software Development Apprentice at Smartlab innovationsgesellschaft mbH
+- Looking to help with or collaborate on projects

 ## Socials: